 WHAT IS VET STUDENT LOANS?

 VET Student Loans is a scheme provided by the Australian Government to enable eligible full-fee paying students the opportunity to apply for a loan.
-Such a loan is to aid in the payment of all or part of a student’s tuition fees for a VET course of study in which the student is enrolled unless the student cancels their request for a VET Student Loan with the VET provider on or before the census day for the units of study that make up the course.
+Such a loan is to aid in the payment of all or part of a student’s tuition fees for an approved VET course of study in which the student is enrolled unless the student cancels their request for a VET Student Loan with the VET provider on or before the census day for the units of study that make up the course.
 The loan will remain as a personal debt obligation until it is repaid to the Commonwealth.
 The signed Request for Commonwealth Assistance form applies to a loan for the entire VET course of study and is charged on a unit of study basis unless the student pays some of the tuition fees.

 The loan is spread across the course with 4 census days one in each fee period.
 This scheme is an extension of the FEE-HELP scheme (currently applicable to higher education students) and extends to students studying one or more of the following courses: